 IDP Strategy Delivery Agenda 2019/20 Progress to Date Ensure efficient, Accountable and Cooperative Governance Capacitate Internal Audit Function development Audit Action Plans The Internal Audit Function has since been capacitated with the full functional team.
 The Internal Audit Team have registered as members of the Internal Audit Professional Body: Institute of Internal Auditors (South Africa), The team has since attended training hosted by the Gauteng Provincial Treasury.

-IDP Strategy Delivery Agenda 2019/20 Progress to Date The Audit Action Plan is continuously being reviewed for implementation and is reported on to the various oversight committee meetings.
+The Audit Action Plan is continuously being reviewed for implementation and is reported on to the various oversight committee meetings.
 Implement Service Delivery and Budget Implementation Plan The Service Delivery and Budget Implementation plan for the 2019/20 was approved and implemented for the current FY.
-The achievement of Key Performance Indicators are tracked through the Quarterly Performance Management System (PMS) Reviewed Performance Management Policy Performance Management Policy still to be reviewed and served before council in the next financial year 2020/21.
-2019/20 Annual Performance Report The 2019/20 Annual Performance Report was tabled and adopted by Council in January 2020.
-Effective Risk Management Unit and Functional Risk Management Committee The Risk Management Unit have since co-sourced the skills and resources from the Gauteng Provincial Treasury, to assist with developing the Enterprise Risk Management capability.
-The following have since been developed: - Enterprise Risk Management Framework
+The achievement of Key Performance Indicators are tracked through the Quarterly Performance Management System (PMS) Reviewed Performance Management Policy 2019/20Annual Performance Report The 2019/20 Annual Performance Report was tabled and adopted by Council in January 2020.